Buddhism in India

 Buddhism is a religion and philosophy encompassing a variety of traditions, beliefs, and practices, largely based on teachings attributed to Siddhartha Gautama.

 In some classifications Vajrayana—as practiced mainly in Tibet and Mongolia, and adjacent parts of commonly known as the ” Buddha – the awakened one”.
 Buddhism originated in India during the sixth century B.C.E., and its founding figure, Buddha, was a contemporary of Confucius in China and the early Greek philosophers, antedating Jesus by 500 years and Muhammad by a millennium.
 Buddhism was rooted in early Indian cosmology and adapted concepts such as dharma, “duty” in the Upanishads, and the “fundamental law of the universe” in Buddhism, to its own ends.
 By the beginning of the first millennium C.E., however, the influence of Buddhism waned in its South Asian homeland as it began to spread from India to East and Southeast Asia, where it gained many followers and became a potent cultural, social, and even political force.

-The north -eastern states of eight sisters, currently represented by Assam, Arunachal pradesh, Manipur, Nagaland, Meghalaya, Mizoram, Tripura and Sikkim occupy an important niche in the culture of India.
-Like western frontier of India was linked with western and central Asia, the eastern frontier touching Tibet, china and south-east Asia has been linked with eastern part of world.
+The northeastern states of eight sisters, currently represented by Assam, Arunachal Pradesh, Manipur, Nagaland, Meghalaya, Mizoram, Tripura, and Sikkim occupy an important niche in the culture of India.
+Like western frontier of India was linked with western and central Asia, the eastern frontier touching Tibet, China, and south-east Asia has been linked with the eastern part of the world.
 The area is the home of a number of people believing in Buddhism.